quartiq/miniconf/miniconf_mqtt/README.md

 {"proto":1,"epoch":1,"schema_rev":12345678,"pages":7}
 ```

-- `proto` is the MM2 protocol version; clients should reject unsupported values
+- `proto` is the Miniconf MQTT protocol version; clients should reject unsupported values
 - `epoch` identifies the current retained publication generation
 - `schema_rev` identifies the current schema page generation
 - `pages` is the number of retained schema pages